-Proposal Summary

-- The Names proposal was developed in the Cross Community Working Group to Develop an IANA Stewardship Transition Proposal on Naming Related Functions (CWG).
-The Names community proposed to: - Form a new, separate legal entity, Post-Transition IANA (PTI), as an affiliate (subsidiary) of ICANN that would become the IANA Functions Operator for names, in contract with ICANN.
-The legal jurisdiction in which ICANN resides is to remain unchanged. - Create a Customer Standing Committee (CSC) responsible for monitoring the operator's performance according to the contractual requirements and service level expectations. - Establish a multistakeholder IANA Function Review process (IFR) to conduct reviews of the performance of the naming functions. - x007 The Numbers community proposed that: - ICANN continue to serve as the IANA Functions Operator for number resources and perform those services under a contract with the five Regional Internet Registries (RIRs). - A contractual Service Level Agreement (SLA) be established between the Regional Internet Registries and the IANA Numbering Services Operator. - A Review Committee (RC) be established comprising community representatives from each region to advise the RIRs on the IANA Functions Operator's performance and adherence to identified service levels. - For the protocol parameters, ICANN currently serves as the IANA registries operator.
-The IETF community expressed satisfaction with the current arrangements and proposed: - That the IANA protocol parameters registry updates continue to function day-to-day, as they have been doing for the last decade or more. - To continue to rely on the system of agreements, policies, and oversight mechanisms created by the IETF, ICANN, and IAB for the provision of the protocols parameters-related IANA functions. - The Numbers and Protocol Parameters communities have confirmed that they have no objection to ICANN subcontracting their parts of the IANA functions to PTI.
-Accordingly, under the combined proposal, PTI would perform all of the IANA functions currently covered by the NTIA contract, with the necessary staffing and resources to do so.
-ICANN would contract with the PTI for the performance of the naming functions.
-The IETF would maintain its existing Memorandum of Understanding with ICANN for the performance of the protocol parameters functions.
-The RIRs would establish a Service Level Agreement with ICANN for the performance of the numbering functions.
-ICANN would sub-contract the performance of the protocol parameters and numbering functions to PTI.
-Each of the three operational communities would maintain independent authority over its own processes for performance review and for considering a change of IANA Functions Operator for the functions within their purview.
-All three communities have explicitly committed to coordinate with each other and ICANN to ensure the stability and smooth operation of the IANA functions in the event of such a change.
+- X006 The numbers community proposed that ICANN continue to serve as the IANA Functions Operator and perform those services under a contract with the five Regional Internet Registries (RIRs).
+The numbers community proposed a contractual Service Level Agreement (SLA) between the Regional Internet Registries and the IANA Numbering Services Operator and a Review Committee (RC) comprising community representatives from each region to advise the RIRs on the IANA functions operator's performance and adherence to identified service levels. - X007 For the protocol parameters, ICANN currently serves as the IANA registries operator.
+The IETF community expressed satisfaction with the current arrangements and proposed that the IANA protocol parameters registry updates continue to function day-to-day, as they have been doing for the last decade or more.
+The protocol parameters community proposed to continue to rely on the system of agreements, policies, and oversight mechanisms created by the IETF, ICANN, and IAB for the provision of the protocols parameters-related IANA functions. - X008 The ICG assessed the proposals individually and collectively to determine whether: - the community processes used to develop the proposals were open and inclusive, and whether they achieved consensus; - the proposals are complete and clear; - the three proposals together are compatible and interoperable, provide appropriate and properly supported accountability mechanisms, and are workable; and - the proposals together meet the NTIA criteria.

-X010 The ICG assessed the proposals individually and collectively to determine whether:

-- the community processes used to develop the proposals were open and inclusive, and whether they achieved consensus; - the proposals are complete and clear; - the three proposals together are compatible and interoperable, provide appropriate and properly supported accountability mechanisms, and are workable; and - the proposals together meet the NTIA criteria.